deep-symbolic-mathematics/LLM-SR/README.md

 ## Configuration

-Above commands use default pipeline parameters.
+The above commands use default pipeline parameters.
 To change parameters for experiments, refer to [config.py](./llmsr/config.py).